 If you select Suggested Donation Amounts, constituents can choose from a list of pre-set donation amounts.

 If you select Free Input donation, constituents can enter any donation amount they like.

 Selecting either donation option will give you a additional field where you can enter the Donation Field Label.

-When enabled, the Free Input Donation field or the list of Donation Levels appear at the bottom of the Registration Summary Page.
+When enabled, the Free Input Donation field or the list of Suggested Donation Amounts appear at the bottom of the Registration Summary Page.

-Two additional settings are available under this section that apply to the Event Registration Form for this event only.
+The settings in this section apply to the Event Registration Form for this event only.

 If you choose Allow registrant to choose relationship type between attendees, the following drop down field will be added to your event registration form:

 If the registrant selects Same Household then Neon will create a household on the registrant's Neon account and the attendees will be added as household members.

 If the registrant selects Same Company then the attendees will be added as company contacts on the company's Neon account.

 Select Default the relationship type between attendees to "Household" or Default the relationship type between attendees to "Company" to specify which relationship is selected by default on your event registration form.